 The Golden Circle is the name given to a 190 mile (300 kilometer) circular route from Reykjavik and back which encompasses many of Iceland’s most famous landmarks.
 Most visitors to Iceland’s capital take a Golden Circle Tour, which will cover the three most popular stops along the route: Þingvellir National Park, Gulfoss, and Haukadalur where the geysers are.
-Never much ones for tours, we did our own self-drive Golden Circle Tour with our SADCars rental.
-Check out our stops along the Golden Circle:
+Never much ones for guided tours, we did our own self-drive Golden Circle Tour with our rental.

 Þingvellir National Park

 We began at Þingvellir National Park, the seat of the Alþing.
 At Þingvellir – literally “Parliament Plains” – the Alþing general assembly was established around 930 and continued to convene there until 1798. Þingvellir was conveniently located for access from all regions of the country by old overland routes.
 During the Alþing session each summer, the members stayed in “booths” or temporary shelters.
 Overgrown foundations of such shelters from the later centuries are visible on the parliament site.
 All major events in the history of Iceland have taken place at Þingvellir.

 Þingvellir is the only place on earth which tectonic plates can be seen above ground.
 The large abyss-like cracks in the earth that appear to literally split this area in half are actually the results of the separation of the the Eurasia and North American tectonic plates.

 There is a tradition here in Þingvellir to throw money into Peningagjá (peningar = money in Icelandic) and make a wish.
 The water is crystal clear making it a beautiful sight watching your coin sink to the bottom.
 The myriad of coins in the water make it appear to sparkle under the Icelandic sun.